DavidKosf/GraderPlus/README.md

 ```

 #### mg_keywordsEither
 This function checks for the presence of at least one string of a set in the solution code.
 The input argument is a string array that contains the keywords that contains at least one keyword that is also part of the solution code.
 The first output argument is false, if no keyword was used.
 The second output argument is a string array contatining the keywords used in the solution code.
-The third argument is a string array contatining the keywords unused in the solution code.
+The third argument is a string array containing the keywords unused in the solution code.
 This function supports AST.
 Filename patterns that should be avoided during reflection can be given as varargin inputs.
 ```matlab
 % Checking for sin, cos and tan